Natural selection: Social species

 Foreshadowing a central theme in 21st century evolutionary biology, Darwin argued that natural selection operated differently in social than in non-social species.
 The members of social species aided their conspecifics to survive, either passively (as in social plants) or both passively and actively, as in social animals.
 Darwin called plants like grasses and thistles social, because, in a "somewhat strained sense", they help each other by increasing their mutual chances of cross-fertilization (and hence vigour), and by reducing the depredations of their "devourers" (e.g. birds eating their seeds).
 This meant that often, if social plants "did not live in numbers, they could not live at all."

 When it came to animals, Darwin said a truly social animal sought society beyond its own family.
 Unlike marmosets and tamarins, gorillas, lions, and tigers were not social in Darwin's sense, because, while they "no doubt" felt sympathy for the suffering of their young, they did not sympathize with "any other animal" beyond their own family.

-In addition to the passive kinds of mutual aid that advantaged social plants, social animals could gain additional benefits through efficiencies due to divisions of labour like those found in social insects.
-Beyond this, some social species of bird and mammal actively signaled danger to other members of their community, some even posting sentinels to warn the group of approaching enemies.
+In addition to the passive kinds of mutual aid that advantaged social plants, social animals gain additional benefits through efficiencies created by division of labour as in social insects.
+Beyond this, some social species of bird and mammal actively signalled danger to other members of their community, some even posting sentinels to warn the group of approaching enemies.
 Thus rabbits stamp their hind-feet, and female seals act as look-outs.
 Social creatures may also actively groom each other, removing parasites, or licking each other’s wounds.
 Animals like wolves, killer whales, and pelicans hunt in concert, sometimes with a combined strategy.
 Social animals mutually defend each other too, and thereby show their "heroism."
 All these advantages mean that, in social animals, unlike non-social species, natural selection "will adapt the structure of each individual for the benefit of the whole community; if the community profits by the selected change."
-In The Descent of Man, Darwin attributes the evolution of all the most human of human characteristics—rationality, intellect, language, conscience, moral qualities, and culture—to the fact that our pre-human ancestors were group-living social animals par excellence.

-Although the gene-centred view of evolution promulgated by the 20th century's modern synthesis in evolutionary biology denied the possibility of community or group selection of the kind proposed by Darwin, 21st century evolutionists are less dismissive.
+Although the gene-centred view of evolution promulgated by the 20th century's modern synthesis in evolutionary biology denied the possibility of community or group selection of the kind proposed by Darwin, 21st-century evolutionists are less dismissive.